The role that noise and vibration control plays in an advanced microscopy facility

 To deal with electromagnetic interference, the rooms might be shielded by a thin layer of a specific metal around the room or have an active electromagnetic field cancellation system installed.

-So, if you’re in the business of building microscopy facilities, you need to ensure they, and the equipment, can operate full stop.
-Contact us to find out how we can help you with your next project.
+So, if you’re in the business of building microscopy facilities, you need to ensure they, and the equipment, can operate properly and noise and vibration control are factored in.
+Find out more about our electromagnetic interference mitigation services.